nickprock/influencer/README.md

 At the moment numpy work better than JAX but I may have made some mistakes (the reason could be [this](https://stackoverflow.com/questions/51177788/cupy-is-slower-than-numpy)).
+PyTorch is the best implementation, in socialAU works fine up to 10^9 nodes, runtime broke down with a tensor of about 5B nodes.
+Numpy stops at 10^8 nodes.

 **Please report it in the issues.**